chinenual/synergize/seq/syn2midi.md

 ## Conversion to MIDI

+### Voices

+A Synergy sequencer track can record more than just a single voice (if the player pressed a Voice# button while recording, the notes played after that are played on the new voice).
+Similarly, when using multi-voice patches (program #1..#4), a keypress can trigger up to 4 notes at a time.

+The converter can handle this in multiple ways, depending on the preference of the user:

+* ignore the voice annotation on the event and simply emit note on/off events to one MIDI track (i.e., one Synergy track is exactly one MIDI track).

+* distribute voices to separate MIDI tracks.
+In this case, for example, if the synergy track contains notes for 2 different voices, the MIDI file will contain two tracks - one for the first voice, one for the second.

+* In the case of multi-voice patches, the user may wish to treat the multi-voice notes as a single thing (it's logically a "layered" patch of a single sound), so the converter will combine the separate voice events in the Synergy track to a single event on the MIDI track.

+The second and third options may be combined such that the converter creates separate MIDI tracks for each voice, but in the case of a "multi-voice" event, combines that event into a single event, but on its own MIDI track.

 ### Key Velocity

 The SYN file records velocities in 3-bits, compressing the range to seven values.
 The converter maps these seven velocities across the 1..127 values available in MIDI.